-I am a feminist and intersectional criminologist.
 My research investigates the impacts of correctional policies and practices on individuals, families, and communities with a focus on gender and race.
 I utilize both quantitative and qualitative methods with an emphasis on mixed methodology.
-The combination of both methods allows for generalizable statistical analyses to be coupled with in-depth contextual narratives from persons with lived experiences of multiplicative marginalization.
+The combination of both methods allows for generalizable statistical analyses to be coupled with in-depth contextual narratives from persons with lived experiences.

 I prioritize community-engaged research to contribute to my discipline while also serving my local community.
 I help agencies implement and evaluate evidence-based practices.
-I specialize in gender-responsive strategies as well as diversity, equity, and inclusion.
+I specialize in gender-responsive strategies.

 In my free time, I enjoy yoga, hiking, snowboarding, video games, and my dogs.